thu-ml/tianshou/docs/contributing.rst

 We have the following three documentation tests:

-1. pydocstyle: test docstrings under ``tianshou/``.
+1. pydocstyle: test docstrings under ``tianshou/``;

-2. doc8: test ReStructuredText formats.
-To check, in the main directory, run:
+2. doc8: test ReStructuredText formats;

 3. sphinx test: test if there is any errors/warnings when generating front-end html documentations.
-To check, in the main directory, run:

 To check, in the main directory, run: